beauCoker/hacking/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-**NOTE: This is a toy package created for expository purposes.
-It is not intended to be used for any other purpose.**
+**NOTE: This package is still in development.
+It is not intended for use yet.**

 ### Hacking intervals